esaer/School_District_Analysis/README.md

 ## Results

 1. By removing the data from THS 9th grade, there's a slight reduction in average math score and the percentage passing math/reading/overall passing
-2. Performance of THS was significantly worse relative to other schools after replacing the 9th grders'math and reading scores
+2. Performance of THS was worse relative to other schools after replacing the 9th grders'math and reading scores
 3. Replacing the 9th trade scores result in: no change in math and reading scores by grade for schools other than THS lower average math score and higher average reading score for school spending of $630 to $644